Worrying about getting bit by a tick every time you go outside is no way to live.

 - Vegetation – Ticks are mostly found in heavily wooded areas and any place where there are bushes, large plants, and long grass.
 These blood-sucking pests will take shelter here and attach themselves to any warm-blooded host that comes walking by.
 Common hosts include deer, rodents, pets, and of course — you!

 - Temperatures – Spring and summer are seasons in which ticks are very active.
-They love warm, moist temperatures which explains why they are commonly found in the armpit and groin areas on most hosts.
+They love warm, moist temperatures which explain why they are commonly found in the armpit and groin areas on most hosts.

 - Living Conditions – If there’s one thing ticks do not like, it’s direct sunlight.
 This is why ticks will hide in large, bushy areas.
 You can also find them hiding out in other shady areas of your lawn like woodpiles, plants bordering the house, etc.

 - Pets – Pets that play in the yard or go outside to relieve themselves are most prone to being bit by ticks.
 Once a tick has latched onto your pet, they will stay there for days as they feed.
-One they are finished feeding, they will detach themselves and look for shelter elsewhere in your home.
+Once they are finished feeding, they will detach themselves and look for shelter elsewhere in your home.

 How to Manage a Tick Infestation